ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 );
 ```

 It is **critical** that whenever we want to capture data related to a specific event when that event occurs, the `dataLayer.push` function includes a field called `event` with a value set to the event type.
-That is because GTM uses the setting of value of the `event` field to trigger the firing of tags setup in GTM, and is hence essential to making Snowplow event tracking possible (because the Snowplow event tracking tag needs to fire following specfiic events) and the Snowplow ecommerce tracking possible (because that is, equally, triggered by specific purchase events.)
+That is because GTM uses the setting of value of the `event` field to trigger the firing of tags setup in GTM, and is hence essential to making Snowplow event tracking possible (because the Snowplow event tracking tag needs to fire following specific events) and the Snowplow ecommerce tracking possible (because that is, equally, triggered by specific purchase events.)

-Now that we know _what_ data we want to capture in the `dataLayer`, and _when_ we want to capture each data point (either at page load time or with each event), we are in a position to finalise the documentation for the webmaster that makes it clear what variables to set in the dataLayer, and when.
+Now that we know *what* data we want to capture in the `dataLayer`, and *when* we want to capture each data point (either at page load time or with each event), we are in a position to finalise the documentation for the webmaster that makes it clear what variables to set in the dataLayer, and when.
 This will be the basis for [integrating the `dataLayer` onto the website](#1.5) below.

 #### Note: GA suggestions for data points and field names in the `dataLayer`

 Google has a number of suggestions for what fields should be captured in the `dataLayer`, and how they should be labelled.
 Those can be found [here] [datalayer].

-For the most part, these are just _suggestions_.
-However, some of them are more that.
-For example, if you want to use either Google Analytics ecommerce tracking, or Snowplow's own ecommerce tracking (which is closely modelled on Google's approach), you will need to set specific variables in your `dataLayer`.
-Instructions on how to do this is covered below in the specific section on [ecommerce tracking](#ecommerce).
+For the most part, these are just *suggestions*.
+However, some of them are more than that.
+For example, if you want to use either Google Analytics ecommerce tracking, or Snowplow's own ecommerce tracking (which is closely modelled on Google's approach), you will need to set *specific* variables in your `dataLayer`.
+Instructions on how to do this is covered below in the corresponding section on [ecommerce tracking](#ecommerce).

 <a name="1.5" />